pflynn157/compiler-collection/README.md

-## OOTO Compiler Collection
+## Laado Compiler Collection

-Welcome to the OOTO compiler collection.
-This is a collection of various experimental and domain-specific programming languages meant to explore and solve specific problems.
+Welcome to the Laado compiler collection.
+This is a collection of various experimental programming languages meant to explore and solve specific problems.

 However, this is not just a collection of languages.
 This is meant to be a complete compiler collection.
-Many of the languages use LLVM for the backend, but we also have in-development sub-projects meant to be replacements for any external dependencies.
+Many of the languages use LLVM for the backend, but we also have in-development sub-projects meant to be replacements for various external dependencies.

 Here is our current project list:
 * as -> Assemblers for various architectures (current x86 and RISC-V).